PeqNP/ays-docs/content/library/what-is-an-agent.md

 - Directly to a parent node as a new monitor.
 This is ideal when you want to group many (3rd party) services together on a single node.
 - As a child to the parent.
 This is ideal for grouping IoT devices, machines, and possibly services by a physical region, building, or floor.

-There is also a special type of relationship that allows more than one agent to relate to the same child node as different monitors.
-One use case for this is grouping different sensors in a single grow bed.
-This would allow you to see all monitors (humidity, water level, light, etc.), for a given bed, rather than having a node for each sensor.
+A special type of relationship exists which allows more than one agent to relate to the same child node as different monitors.
 Please refer to the child relationship documentation for more information.

 How you group nodes is up to you. **ays** gives you the power to manage your hierarchy in the way that best suits your needs.